luiseeisfeld/LuiseEisfeld.github.io/_pages/research.md

 _(Draft out soon.)_

-_The proposal of this research project was selected the finalist of the 2021 Lear Competition Festival Award._
+_The proposal of this research project was selected as finalist for the 2021 Lear Competition Festival Award._

 ### How do Online Product Rankings Influence Sellers’ Pricing Behavior?